apache/cordova-blackberry/README.md

 This repo contains cordova projects for the BlackBerry platforms:

-blackberry - BBOS 5+ and Tablet OS
+playbook - BlackBerry Tablet OS

 blackberry10 - BB10